Characters of the Metroid series: Anthony Higgs

-A soldier assigned to Adam's platoon, and an old acquaintance of Samus'.
-He was the squad's point man, and carries a plasma gun which does extraordinary damage to creatures but takes a long time to recharge.
+A soldier assigned to Adam's platoon, and an old acquaintance of Samus', he was the squad's point man, and carries a plasma gun which a massive damage to creatures but takes a long time to recharge.
 He generally has a jocular nature, but is also caring and dependable.
 He affectionately refers to Samus as "Princess" and saves Samus from Ridley twice the first time when Samus fights Ridley clone's wingless Mysterious Creature form and the second when Samus' suffered a PTSD flashback to her childhood up after seeing Ridley's clone which due to her fragile emotional state (brought on by grief of the death of The Baby, her reunion with Adam and Anthony, and presumably guilt for briefly suspecting Anthony was the Deleter).
-He heroically distracts Ridley Clone from Samus tries to maintain her concentration and her power suit.
+He distracts Ridley Clone from Samus tries to maintain her concentration and her power suit.
 He seemingly dies in Sector three's geothermal power plant when pushed off the platform by a sudden tail attack from Ridley, but cheats the odds by using a freeze gun to freeze a fire creature and jettisoning his plasma gun.
 He was briefly thought to be the deleter by Samus, but this is proved to be wrong though.
 As he is the only surviving member of Adam's platoon as the others where all killed by the Deleter who was killed by MB, Anthony uses his position and Adam's orders to help Samus keep Madeline Bergman from being taken by the GF Colonel and his men (who are implied to have been sent to cover-up the secret Bio-Weapons Research and would have likely had killed Bergman or use her as a scapegoat to conceal their activities).
 It is implied that Anthony and Samus used Madeline's testimony to expose the Bio-Weapons research on the Bottle Ship.

 Madeline Bergman

-The adopted mother of MB and director of operations on the Bottle ship.
+Madeline Bergman is an adopted mother of MB and director of operations on the Bottle ship.
 In addition to nicknaming MB Melissa, she gave her a hairpin which she wore until the end of the main story (this hairpin was trampled on by the GF colonel).
 On the day MB's programming was to be changed, Madeline had at first resisted the decision, but relented, leading to MB's rampage through the Bottle Ship.
 This rampage had caused a great fear in Madeline, but she overcame it and reaches out emotionally to MB, promising to not let her down again, but was rejected.
 When MB was killed, she breaks down, kneeling before her adopted daughter and crying uncontrollably.
 She then accompanies Samus and Anthony back to Earth.
 She falls asleep along the way, muttering softly that MB was not insane, a sentiment echoed by Samus herself.
 It is unknown what happens to Madeline after this, but presumably she helps Anthony and Samus expose the Federation's Bio-Weapon Research.